Digital Artifacts Creative

 - Part 2

-WordPress is both free and priceless at the same time and it’s without a doubt that its existence and usage in web projects democratises the web, offering a phenomenal publishing tool but also an easy and affordable way to start your business with an easy to manage eCommerce website.
+WordPress is both free and priceless at the same time and it’s without a doubt that its existence and usage in web projects democratises the web, offering a phenomenal publishing tool but also an easy and affordable way to start your business with an easy to manage Business or eCommerce website.

 3. WordPress is highly customizable